The UK's first neurodiversity-led design standards body

 Content and communications

-Digital documents, onboarding materials, help documentation, video content, marketing materials, email templates, policy documents.
+PDFs, digital documents, onboarding materials, help documentation, video content, marketing materials, email templates, policy documents, accessibility statements.

 Example: An employee onboarding pack where plain language, structure, reading flow, and availability of alternative formats are assessed.